 Third, there is mystery to God's work of redemption in the midst of evil situations.
-God's ways of awakening, of vindicating justice and righteousness, and of drawing humans to Himself are always beyond our limited perceptions.
-If redemption were limited to our preconceived notions of how God can or must work, such redemption would hardly be worth the time.
+God's ways of awakening, of vindicating justice and righteousness, and of drawing humans to himself are always beyond our limited perceptions.
+If redemption was limited to our preconceived notions of how God can or must work, such redemption would hardly be worth the time fully understood?
+G.K.
+Chesterton, with great insight, once wrote: "We are perhaps permitted tragedy as a sort of merciful comedy: because the frantic energy of divine things would knock us down like a drunken farce.
+We can take our own tears more lightly than we could take the tremendous levities of the angels.
+So we sit perhaps in a starry chamber of silence, while the laughter of the heavens is too loud for us to hear" (Orthodoxy, p.
+160).

 A sense of mystery in our understanding of and relationship to God is significant for deep spirituality.
-After all, would we really want to entrust our lives to one whom we'd figured out?
+After all, would we really want to entrust our lives to one we'd figured out?
 We would be trusting in the finite.
-Would we really seek to glorify one we fully understood?
+Would we really seek to glorify one we